 Amount of cash receipts applicable to amounts due from other funds or appropriations.

-Amount of cash receipts applicable amounts due from other governments.
+Amount of cash receipts applicable to amounts due from other governments.

+Amount of cash received applicable to revenue collected for other funds earned in the current fiscal year plus cash received applicable to revenue collected for other funds but not identifiable to the fiscal year in which it was earned.

+Amount of cash received applicable to revenue collected for other appropriations within the same fund in the current fiscal year, plus cash received applicable to revenue collected for appropriations within the fund but not identifiable to the fiscal year in which it was earned.

 Amount of cash received which will be accounted as revenue of a succeeding fiscal year.